 I found myself disagreeing with your overall conclusion that the emphasis on false positives is “unwarranted” (abstract, p.
 3).
 In my view, your data do not show that false negatives are a big problem, because your data do not speak to how non-significant results are interpreted in the papers themselves, nor what impact they have on subsequent research (i.e., do they deter others from pursuing the same question?).
 Many of the arguments that we should pay more attention to false negatives rest on these assumptions.
 Moreover, as you state yourself, the vast majority of focal tests in published psychology papers are statistically significant, which suggests that the negative results are likely non-focal tests.
 This puts more burden on those who claim we should be paying more attention to false negatives to demonstrate that these negative results actually have an impact on research decisions.

-We would like to take the opportunity here in our response, to underline the importance of preventing or limiting false negatives.
+We would like to take the opportunity here in our response to underline the importance of preventing or limiting false negatives.
 First, false negatives may hamper theory development.
 For instance, assume an interaction effect exists in the population such that the effect exists for men but not for women.
 Because of lack of power, only the main effect is observed and not the interaction.
 Because of this, the conclusion in the paper on the mechanism underlying the finding is fundamentally wrong.
 Second, false negatives may hamper human health or even cause death.
 In medicine, the positive effect of some medicine may depend on patient characteristics.
 A good example is the effect of antidepressants.
 Although they may have a positive effect on adults (which, by the way, is not sure at all), they seem to have awful consequences for young adults, such as suicide.
 This interaction was and can not be observed in small N samples (i.e., is a false negative).
 Particularly when sample size is low, finding true moderators is hardly possible (without p-hacking).

 Moreover, it raises the possibility that researchers are not “neglecting effects due to a lack of statistical significance” (abstract), but neglecting them because they don’t care about them.
 If they did care about those effects, they may very well have invested more effort into getting them to reach the threshold for significance (either through increasing sample size, reducing measurement error, or p-hacking).